It’s Women’s Equality Day!

 Employers need women to stay and thrive in the workplace;

-- Gender diversity leads to better outcomes and increased profit and revenue.
+- Gender diversity leads to better outcomes and increased profit and revenue 21% more according to McKinsey’s research.
 Any degree of flexible working makes a big difference in the lives of women, but job sharing uniquely allows them to separate and prioritize work and life, working half the week with a supportive partner while progressing in their careers.
 They often keep their crucial benefits and have the flexibility they need to care for human beings, while their employers have the 24/7 coverage needed with increased productivity, engagement, and loyalty.

 - Job sharing (at work or in volunteer roles) increases women’s ability to participate on boards, in non-profit organizations, volunteering, at work, and in their children’s lives creating a better society for all of us.